 Liberally spread the vegan cream cheese over the tortilla and layer with tomatos and/or avocados .
 Roll up the wrap “sushi style” and cut into ¼ inch slices, and you’re done!
 You can also fill the wraps with other veggies, vegan meats, and/ or grill up some vegan sausages and throw in some sprouts.

 Need more recipe ideas?
 Pick up a copy of “Vegan Lunch Box Around the World: 125 Easy, International Lunches Kids and Grown-Ups Will Love!” by Jennifer McCann.
 Have a favorite meal your kiddies just adore?
 Please leave it in the comments section below.

 Via diet and lifestyle coach, writer, raw food chef and teacher Katherine Pennington from Be in Balance.

-Tags: Apple & Eve, Arrowhead pancake and waffle mix, Be n Balance, Berry Good Lemonade * Apple & Eve All-Natural A, Goodness Grapeness or Berry, Honest Kids-, how to make a kids lunch, how to make a vegan kids lunch, International Lunches Kids and Grown-Ups Will Love, Jennifer McCann, Katherine Pennington, kids lunches, Mexican Sushi Wrap, Old-Fashioned Water!, R.W.
+Tags: Apple & Eve, Arrowhead pancake and waffle mix, babies, Be n Balance, Berry Good Lemonade * Apple & Eve All-Natural A, Goodness Grapeness or Berry, Honest Kids-, how to make a kids lunch, how to make a vegan kids lunch, International Lunches Kids and Grown-Ups Will Love, Jennifer McCann, Katherine Pennington, kids, kids lunches, Mexican Sushi Wrap, Old-Fashioned Water!, pregnant, R.W.
 Kudsens Spritzers, Red Rasberry or Grape (can- they think it is soda!), Tropical T, Vegan Babies, vegan cheese crackers, Vegan Children, Vegan Kids, Vegan Lunch Box Around the World: 125 Easy, vegan lunches, what to pack for a vegetarian kid?Pin It